Non-Surgical Facelift in Boca Raton

 In 2015, Silhouette InstaLift spearheaded the shift from permanent, polypropylene threads to dissolvable, poly-l-lactic acid (PLLA) sutures.

-What is interesting to note is that they are completely reabsorbed by the body after nine to 12 months.
-This is according to a Chicago plastic surgeon Julius W. Few, MD.
+What is interesting to note is that the threads are completely reabsorbed by the body after nine to 12 months.

 Brands such as Nova Threads and MINT have also introduced similar versions made of polydioxanone (PDO).
 This is a material that’s been widely used for thread lifting in Asia for years.